 Gregory has kept praying …. day after day.
 Once when he fell asleep praying at night, an angel of the Lord appeared to him.
 Gregory, don’t be afraid, your prayer was heard in the Heaven, and I was sent to open your mind why it is so.
 Then the angel had taken him up in the air where the monk heard the single sounds of a bell.
 What are the sounds, and what are they for? he asked the angel.
 These sounds of the holy prayers, was an answer.
 Why are the sounds so weak and why they are so few for people are praying in the church now?
 I will show you and you will understand, reply the angel.
 After that the angel took Gregory down, exact to the midst of his fellow worshipers, but nobody could see him.

 After that, the angel took Gregory down making him invisible in the midst of his congregation in time of prayer.
 Surprisingly for himself, Gregory realized that he could read the thoughts of people standing in the church.
 Could you imagine that your pastor would also be able to read your thoughts while praying?
 Please do not worry, your secrets will not be revealed, at least for now.
-But the thoughts of the people from the church where Gregory was a pastor they were exposed.
+Meantime the thoughts of the parishioners who attended the church where Gregory was a pastor, they were exposed.